By Mike Miller Updated December 30, 2022

 SR-707 from Hobe Sound south along Jupiter Island to Jupiter Inlet.
-Second only to Port Royal in Naples for expensive homes.
 Old money, great beaches but you will have a hard time finding public access.
 Enjoy from your car window.
 About 10 miles.

 Royal Palm Boulevard from West Palm Beach to Palm Beach.
 Then north to Lake Worth Inlet.
 Mega-mansions, Rush Limbaugh, other rich and famous people.
 Beautiful landscaping.
 Rush may be newly rich, but most of the money in this town is hundreds of years old.
 10 miles.

 SR-A1A south from Royal Palm Boulevard in Palm Beach to Boynton Beach.
 Just a fine beach road, sea grapes, fine homes, beautiful homes, Kennedys, Trump and Mar-A-Lago, etc. About 16 miles.